renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

           - You may use Stealth to avoid being seen even if you do not have anything to hide behind.
 Such a Stealth check suffers a -20 modifier.

+      - Special: Vanish is more effectively masked; a character with Mage Sight needs to make an opposed perception test to notice it, the spotting character's Perception versus the vanishing character's Spellcraft.

   - Charm